 You might have heard about legendary Chinese tea farmers or producers that can sip a tea and tell the weather on the day the tea was processed from just one sip.
 It’s not magical and it’s no exaggeration.
 It’s just his extensive knowledge and experience with tea.
 It’s a wicked skill and you can master it too!
-Keep reading and we’ll get you started!
+Keep reading this tea tasting guide and we’ll get you started!

-It may seem strange to review how to sip tea, but it is fundamental, and surprisingly, it’s an often overlooked step in learning how to taste tea, so check out these steps and see if there is anything you can do to improve your sip.
+It may seem strange to review how to sip tea, but it is fundamental, and surprisingly, it’s an often overlooked step in learning how to taste tea, so check out these tea tasting tips and see if there is anything you can do to improve your sip.

 1. Pick up and Observe